Shakiestnerd/PelicanArticleGenerator/docs/source/getting_started.rst

 Features
 ========

 Article Generator creates blank blog articles with some basic elements filled in for you on a `Pelican`_ static web site.

 The articles are generated in your choice of `Markdown`_ or `Restructured Text`_ format.

+More about `Mastering Markdown`_.

 It fills in a selection of tags into the article file based on your input in the "Create a new article" form.